All Episodes

 Okay, so our planet's future depends on a global commitment to permanently reduce greenhouse gas.

-We know if we put the right rules and incentives.
+We know if we put the right rules and incentives, you know, this guy wants to run everything.

-Here's the uh the nut of the story.
+Here's the nut of the story.

 The world leaders who are meeting at the UN to discuss climate change today are faced with an intricate challenge.